 - Except that, as all pieces have their health modified by the luminosity (color) of the square they're on, the Shapeshifter can trade blows and win on dark squares - and (unlike the other pieces) its wounds disappear at the end of the fight, making aggressive assassination of misplaced Light pieces practical.

 - In Dissidia: Final Fantasy Bartz is a self-described Mime who uses an amalgamation of techniques from the other heroes to fight with.
-These are customized by the player, making him a rather flexible Ditto Fighter.
+These techniques are customized by the player, making him a rather flexible Ditto Fighter.

 - While his HP attacks are identical, his Brave attacks combine two different characters' brave attacks into one.
 For example, one of his brave attacks is Slidehazzard, a combination of part of Tidus's Slide Impulse, and Cloud's Climhazzard.
-Or Solid Ascension, a combo of Squall's Solid Barrel and Warrior of Light's Ascension.
+There's also Solid Ascension, a combo of Squall's Solid Barrel and Warrior of Light's Ascension.